StewieCho/test/q.md

 ### DNS
-DNS is domain name system, that is a distributed naming system for resource connected to the Internet or a private network. usually domain name system maps domain name to IP. it dynamically writes the host name in IP address into DNS table
+DNS is domain name system, that is a distributed naming system for resource connected to the Internet or a private network. usually domain name system maps domain name to IP. it dynamically writes the host name in IP address into DNS table.
+Related files are /etc/host.conf, /etc/hosts
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b1/Domain_name_space.svg/1200px-Domain_name_space.svg.png)

 #### Address resolution mechanism